Top 10 REALLY Free VPNs for School in Canada (Updated in 2023)

 - Speed issues

-ProtonVPN is a free VPN for school in Canada Wi-Fi that provides Unlimited data and bandwidth.
+ProtonVPN is a free vpn for school in Canada for Wi-Fi that provides Unlimited data and bandwidth.
 It has access to 3 servers, including The US, Japan, and the Netherlands.
 So students from anywhere can unblock most of the US-based streaming platforms with ease.

 You can always be protected thanks to ProtonVPN’s auto-connect option.
-It also offers IKEv2/IPSec and OpenVPN protocols, which is an astonishing feature for a free VPN to build secure tunnels for your data.
+It also offers IKEv2/IPSec and OpenVPN protocols, which is an astonishing feature for a free VPN to build secure tunnels for your data in Canada.

 To help you keep your data private, ProtonVPN provides standard security features such as IPv6/DNS leak prevention and a kill switch.
-Additionally, it supports the usage of a double VPN, allowing you to double-encrypt your data for ultimate security.
+Additionally, it supports the usage of a double VPN, allowing you to double-encrypt your data for ultimate security that work at school.
 Your data is almost impenetrable because ProtonVPN already provides AES 256-bit military-grade encryption.

 With Unlimited data and speed, you can enjoy flawless streaming of your favorite content on Netflix and YouTube.
 Unfortunately, you can only have one device connection, so it’s better to install the app on the most used device in the school.